Rough sleepers on London streets rise sharply

 The number of rough sleepers on London's streets has soared 43 percent over the past year, with Burn but one of many victims of Britain's continuing economic stagnation.

-"If you haven't got a place, you look like a mess and so can't get a job, and if you haven't got a job, you've got to disgrace yourself on the street doing what I'm doing," Burn said.
+"If you haven't got a place [to live], you look like a mess and so can't get a job, and if you haven't got a job, you've got to disgrace yourself on the street doing what I'm doing," Burn said.

 The financial crisis has tested the reduced budgets of Britain's local authorities and charities, and seen a reversal of much of the progress made over the past decade.